ggodeau/special-pb/README.md

-# Rework on this project by Gabriel GODEAU to use it on polygones to resolve the Art Gallery Problem
+# Correction of the salgan code and work on this project to use it on polygones to resolve the Art Gallery Problem by Gabriel GODEAU

 Weight computed can be found at (stock.zip): https://1fichier.com/?9son5pxste It contains weight for saliency and for the art galery problem.

-##How to use prediction
+## How to use prediction

 Put tou test_set in:
 ```